{{org_field_logo}}

 5. Training and Support for Staff

-Staff concerns regarding pets should be raised with the Registered Manager, who will review the situation and make adjustments where necessary.
+Staff concerns regarding pets must be raised with the line manager or Registered Manager.
+The Registered Manager will review the situation, update risk assessments and personal plans where required, and make changes to staffing, visit arrangements or escalation plans where necessary.

 6. Service User Responsibilities